April 29, 2026

 Depression coming back does not mean you did something wrong

 A lot of people treat depression like a moral issue.
 If it comes back, they assume they missed something, slacked off, or failed to maintain themselves correctly.
-Cinnamon pushes back on that hard.
+I'm pushing back on that hard.
 Sometimes depression comes back because your sleep got wrecked, your hormones shifted, grief got stirred up, your nervous system hit capacity, or you were carrying more than your body could metabolize.
 Sometimes it comes back because your body is human.

-That is a much better frame than self-blame.
+That's a much better frame than self-blame.

 Your brain is not broken.
-It is offline
+It's offline

-That is such an important distinction.
+That's such an important distinction.

-That is not weakness.
-That is reality.
+That's not weakness.
+That's reality.

 Healing is not never struggling again